President & Chief Investment Officer

 Founder-led is very close to a must have for us.
 It’s very important—it allows for more efficiency in decision making.
 There’s passion, longevity for a game plan.
 When you’re a controlling founder-led company, you can do things that have short-term negative ramifications for long-term gains and your board won’t fire you.
 We really like it.

 I started my own company because I wanted an opportunity to create wealth for people.
 The early days were fun, but it was tough competitively.
 By starting my own company, I could invest in the way I felt was best—long-term.
-That came from investing in the IPO of Microsoft.
-You saw it was going to change how we worked and how we did business.
+That came from investing in the IPO of an innovative local technology company.
+I believed that company was going to change how we worked and how we did business.

 When a company goes public the rest of the world has to get caught up.
 Because we look at early stage companies, in the private realm, we get an understanding of what they may become, post their IPOs.
 We’re able to gain comfort and deal with bumps in the road for long-term capital appreciation.